 The tours depart from Navy Pier, cost around $35, and last about 90 minutes.
 You’ll sit on the open deck of the boat while your guide tells you all about the history of Chicago’s architecture.
 You learn about how the Great Chicago Fire decimated the city — but also allowed it to rebuild from scratch, using new materials and design styles.
 The end result was the modern skyscraper, best exemplified with buildings such as the Willis Tower and the Carbide and Carbon Building.

-The guides are entertaining, but they don’t talk constantly — so you have plenty of time to chat with your neighbours.
-You’ll meet fellow travellers from all over the world.
-A great icebreaker is to ask someone to take a photo of you in front of one of the buildings or to ask what their favourite deep dish pizza place is.
+The guides are entertaining, but they don’t talk constantly — so you have plenty of time to chat with your neighbors.
+You’ll meet fellow travelers from all over the world.
+A great icebreaker is to ask someone to take a photo of you in front of one of the buildings or to ask what their favorite deep dish pizza place is.